 Perhaps Dr. Martin Luther King used words best when he said, “We must develop and maintain the capacity to forgive.
 He who is devoid of the power to forgive is devoid of the power to love.
 There is some good in the worst of us and some evil in the best of us.
 When we discover this, we are less prone to hate our enemies.”

 I don’t want to be a mute witness to tragic events.
 I must express my disgust and sorrow at what happened to George Floyd, whose death is, tragically, only the latest in a long line of senseless deaths that need not have happened.
 As Gail Miller (owner of the Utah Jazz) expressed so well, we need to hold ourselves and those around us accountable and to the highest standards of decency.

 And, I don’t want my words to be empty.
 In my small orbit, and perhaps imperfectly as an imperfect person, I will live a life of inclusion and empathy.
 I will not make assumptions or judgments and will find ways to mourn with those that mourn and comfort those who stand in need of comfort.
 I hope the right words and righteous actions spark a change that expands from hearts to homes, and from there to colleagues and communities, our states and our nation, and around the world with hope and understanding.
-I am committed to being part of the solution.
+All of us at SSG are committed to being part of the solution.

 I decided to share these words because I’ve always been amazed and impressed (and I frequently say so) with the camaraderie and caring of the SQL Community.
 If there is a group that already exemplifies inclusion, understanding, and support — if there is a group that could be an example of how to treat and care for each other — it’s this one.
 So, let’s be found leading the way to a better life for everyone.